curl/curl-docker/README.md

 ### building and testing images

-To build and test all curl docker images
+To build and test curl docker image
 ```
 $ make all
 ```